hannobraun/hanno.braun-odw.eu/content/updates/_index.md

 generate_feed = true
 +++

-I have a daily habit of working on side projects, and I've come to appreciate the positive side effects of tracking these habits in public.
-Whenever the daily work I do doesn't result in a [commit on GitHub](https://github.com/hannobraun), I like to make an entry here.
+I'm a big believer in open source, and I do most of my work out in the open.
+Most of that {{ ext_link(text="happens on GitHub", url="https://github.com/hannobraun") }}, but I also post some of the stuff I do here.
+Especially when doing something that's not software, I like to make an entry here.